abhiwand/atk/doc/source/ad_inst_ta1.rst

 Installing On A Worker Node
 ---------------------------

-The |TA| spark dependencies package needs to be installed on every node running the spark worker role.
+The |PACKAGE| spark dependencies package needs to be installed on every node running the spark worker role.

 .. only:: html